crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

     path: { path to the configuration file that you want to import }
     uri: { uri to the configuration file that you want to import }
     name: { name of the automation that you want to import }
-peers:
-  - uri: { uri of a trusted peer }
 input:
   variables:
     - id: { id to use when referencing this variable in your template }